kubernetes-sigs/gateway-api/site-src/mesh/gamma.md

 ## Deliverables

-The work of the GAMMA intiative will be captured in [Gateway Enhancement Proposals][geps] that extend or refine the Gateway API specification to cover mesh and mesh-adjacent use cases.
+The work of the GAMMA initiative will be captured in [Gateway Enhancement Proposals][geps] that extend or refine the Gateway API specification to cover mesh and mesh-adjacent use cases.
 To date, these have been relatively small changes (albeit sometimes with relatively large impacts!) and we expect that to